About the students

 Thoughts from Diploma students

-Greta Genovesi from Italy is a student on the 3-year Diploma Programme from 2017-2020
+Greta Genovesi from Italy is a 2nd year student in the 3-year Diploma Programme from 2017-2020

 “CCDS is like a big family that opens the doors of its house to everyone and everything: guest teachers, new students, opportunities, suggestions…